What Is Rebalancing and How Does It Help Saving for Your Pension in Germany?

 The graph below shows a simple example of an equally weighted allocation with two ETFs and how turbulent a portfolio can be if it is not rebalanced regularly and the weights are not put back to 50% each.

-Please note that this example and its numbers is for illustrative purposes only.
+Please note that this example and its numbers are for illustrative purposes only.

 The clever way to invest and retire in Germany